Pages

 9-12 May 1994 - The cease-fire agreement between Azerbaijan and Armenia is signed.

 20 September 1994 – Contract of the century is signed between Azerbaijan and Consortium of Major Oil Companies led by BP.
 5-6 December 1994 - CSCE Budapest Summit.
-A decision on "Intensification of CSCE action in relation to the Nagorno-Karabakh conflict" is adopted.
+A decision on "Intensification of CSCE action concerning the Nagorno-Karabakh conflict" is adopted.

 2–3 December 1996 - OSCE Lisbon Summit.
 The OSCE Chairman-in-Office makes a statement supported by all (53) OSCE member states except Armenia, on three principles for the settlement of the conflict between Armenia and Azerbaijan.